-Please refer to "The Graduate Admission Process" section for general graduate admission information.
-For consideration and admission to the Master of Education in School Leadership program, applicants must satisfactorily submit or complete the following:
+Please refer to "The Graduate Admissions Process" section for general graduate admission information.
+For consideration and admission to the Master of Education: Applied Technology in Education program, applicants must satisfactorily submit or complete the following:

 - 1. A graduate application for admission accompanied by a non-refundable application fee. - An official transcript from an accredited college, university, or other degree-granting institution, verifying completion of a bachelor's degree.
-Send official transcipt(s) directly to Wilmington College from the identified college or university. - 3.
+Send official transcript(s) directly to Wilmington College from the identified college or university. - 3.
 Two letters of recommendation. - 4.
-An interview with an Admissions Counselor, Program Advisor, or Program Coordinator. - 5.
+An interview with an Admissions Counselor, Program Advisor, or the Program Coordinator. - 5.
 Completion of a writing sample. - 6.
-A record of work experience (a minimum of three years of work experience is preferred). - 7.
-International students must submit results from the Test of English as Foreign Language (TOEFL).
+A record of work experience (a minimum of three years of work experience is preferred). - International students must submit results from the Test of English as Foreign Language (TOEFL).